andresdiegolanda/edc-minimal-poc/README.md

 ### 1. List Assets

-The `SampleDataExtension` automatically creates a sample "Weather API" asset when the connector starts.
+The `SampleDataExtension` automatically creates a sample "Market Data API" asset when the connector starts.

 ```powershell
 # List all assets